-People in need of international protection do not have basic human rights and physical security guaranteed in their home countries and they have been forced to escape from the risk of persecution, inhuman or degrading treatment or other serious human rights violations.
+People in need of international protection do not have basic human rights and physical security guaranteed in their home countries.
+They have been forced to escape from the risk of persecution, inhuman or degrading treatment or other serious human rights violations.
 Therefore, the international community needs to step in and fulfil its obligation under international and EU law to grant international protection to those who lack protection in their home countries.

 The EU asylum acquis provides for two forms of international protection: refugee status and subsidiary protection status.
-Based on the principle of a uniform status for refugees or for persons eligible for subsidiary protection, beneficiaries of subsidiary protection status should be granted the same rights and benefits as those enjoyed by refugees and should be subject to the same conditions of eligibility.
+Based on the principle of a uniform status for refugees or for persons eligible for subsidiary protection, beneficiaries of subsidiary protection status should be granted the same rights and benefits as those enjoyed by refugees.
+They should be subject to the same conditions of eligibility.
 In addition, your state may also provide for other forms of protection, based on humanitarian grounds.

-Access to safety and adequate asylum procedure is an essential element to ensure that persons in need of international protection enjoy the rights to which they are entitled.
+Access to safety and an adequate asylum procedure is an essential element to ensure that persons in need of international protection enjoy the rights to which they are entitled.
 As a first-contact official, you play a crucial role in ensuring access to protection for persons in need.

-What is non-refoulement and who does it apply to?
+2 What is non-refoulement and who does it apply to?

-Non-refoulement refers to the obligation of Member States to refrain from expelling or returning any individual in any manner to the frontiers of territories or to any place where they may face persecution, the death penalty, torture or other inhuman or degrading treatment or punishment, even if they are in an irregular migratory situation.
-In the asylum context, the principle of non-refoulement entails a requirement to grant individuals seeking international protection access to the territory and to fair and efficient asylum procedures to determine if the person shall be granted international protection or not.
+Non-refoulement refers to the obligation of EU Member States to refrain from expelling or returning any individual in any manner to the frontiers of territories or to any place where they may face persecution, the death penalty, torture or other inhuman or degrading treatment or punishment.
+Non-refoulement applies even if the person is in an irregular migratory situation.
+In the asylum context, the principle of non-refoulement entails a requirement to grant individuals seeking international protection access to the territory.
+It also entails access to fair and efficient asylum procedures to determine if the person will be granted international protection or not.

-The prohibition of refoulement is applicable to any form of forcible removal, including deportation, expulsion, extradition, informal transfer or 'renditions', and non-admission at the border.
-This includes also indirect refoulement, which is the return of a person to a third country where the risk of refoulement exists.
-No asylum seeker should be returned to a third country for determination of the claim without sufficient guarantees, in each individual case.
-These guarantees include that the person will be readmitted to that country, will enjoy effective protection against refoulement, will have the possibility to seek and enjoy asylum and will be treated in accordance with accepted international standards.
+The prohibition of refoulement is applicable to any form of forcible removal.
+This includes deportation, expulsion, extradition, informal transfer or 'renditions', and non-admission at the border.
+This also includes indirect refoulement. which is the return of a person to a third country where the risk of refoulement exists.
+No asylum seeker should be returned to a third country for the determination of their claim without sufficient guarantees in each individual case.
+These guarantees include that the person will be readmitted to that country, will enjoy effective protection against refoulement, will have the possibility to seek and enjoy asylum and will be treated according to accepted international standards